 The 2015 Young Author’s Book Project, “We Are Alive When We Speak for Justice,” was reviewed in the Los Angeles Review of Books in June, 2015:

-My scholarship has two major strands: literacy and learning at the secondary level and social equity.
 My recent work looks at how domestic and international pressures undermined racist educational policies during the post-World War ll period.

 Writing in the Asylum: Student Poets in City Schools.
 (2004) New York: Teachers College Press.